openshift/openshift-windows/README.md

         iv. .\winansible.ps1
         v.
 Rename-Computer -NewName "winnode01" -Restart -Force
         vi.
 Disconnect from windows.
-13. copy the group_vars/windows.example to group_vars/windows
+11. copy the group_vars/windows.example to group_vars/windows
-14. Add a user name and password to group_vars/windows
+12. Add a user name and password to group_vars/windows
-15. ansible-playbook windows.yml
+13. ansible-playbook windows.yml

-## Known Issues:
+## Known Issues/ Changes:
+1.Azure testing is current in process.
+Azure will require a further update to fucntion.
+2. The 3.11 branch requires 2 additional arguments, rhnusername and rhnpassword
+3. Nested Virt is no longer required